How CDISC standards fit into the drug development process.

 CDISC standards that are required for submission by the FDA:

-- ADAM (Analysis Data Model) describes the organization, structure and format of analysis datasets and associated metadata.
+- ADAM (Analysis Data Model) describes the organization, structure, and format of analysis datasets and associated metadata.
+You can read our blog on 3 things you should know about ADaM standards.

 These CDISC standards must be successfully implemented at different stages in the drug development process.